The attack and rape occurred at around 11:40 a.m. on August 17 (Korean time) in a deserted hillside area in a park in Gwanaksan district.

 The Korea Herald described the male suspect, about 30 years old, using a "bear fist" to attack a female victim of the same age, before brutally raping her.

-The "bear fist" is a weapon made of bronze or other metal, thousands of years ago Greek gladiators wore on their hands when fighting each other.
-It now often appears in movies about mafia or gangsters.
+A "bear fist" is a weapon made of bronze or other metal, worn by Greek gladiators thousands of years ago when fighting each other.
+It is now often featured in movies about mafia or gangsters.

-The scene of the male suspect attacking and raping a woman in a park in Gwanaksan district - South Korea.
+Scene of the incident where a male suspect attacked and raped a woman in a park in Gwanaksan district, South Korea.
 Photo: Korea Herald

-Several witnesses jogging near the scene said they heard the victim's screams and called the police, who arrested the suspect at around 12:10 p.m. the same day.
+Several witnesses jogging near the scene said they heard the victim's screams so they called the police and the suspect was arrested at around 12:10 p.m. the same day.

 The suspect, who lives in Doksan-dong, southwest of Seoul, initially said the victim "tripped over a tree branch" but later confessed to the crime.